 Plus – you will notice that I have applied the law directly to the scenario without repeating myself.

 This is HOW to apply the law!

-This is a very straight forward example.
-There’s usually a bit more facts to discuss however, it is a simple way to apply the law.
+This is a very straightforward example.
+There are usually more facts to discuss however, I am trying to demonstrate to you how to apply the law to a scenario.
 You’re showing the lecturer that you know your way around the law, you understand how it works and you know how to apply it.
 You’re giving your lecturer what s/he wants.
-What more could your lecturer want?
+What more could they want?

 Regardless of the area of law that you are discussing, picking apart the law is crucial.
-Like I said above, keep it simple, there is no need to use legalistic language.
+As I said above, keep it simple, there is no need to use legalistic language.
 Simplicity is the way to go for legal problem questions!
-If you intend to become a practising lawyer one day – you need to learn (and thus practise) using simple terminology.
-This will come with practise.
+If you intend to become a practicing lawyer one day – you need to learn (and thus practice) using simple terminology.
+This will come with practice.
 It can take a while to get there but you will get there!

 The main takeaway here is that it is easy to forget about the actual application part!

 TIP: look at every sentence in your application paragraph and ask yourself does this relate to the person that I am advising in any way or have I gone too far?